OpenID Federation

 How It Works

-An entity publishes signed federation metadata about itself.
+An entity publishes signed federation metadata about itself, usually as an Entity Configuration discovered from the entity identifier and the /.well-known/openid-federation path.
 Other entities can collect Entity Statements and build a Trust Chain that starts with the subject entity and ends at a Trust Anchor.
 The relying party or resolver verifies the signatures, time bounds, keys, issuer relationships, and policy rules before accepting the resulting metadata.

 The trust mechanism uses signed JWTs and public-key cryptography for federation objects.
 The OpenID Connect and OAuth binding specification says this signing mechanism does not rely on Web PKI or TLS certificates for signing keys.
 TLS still protects transport, but federation trust is carried by the entity statements and chain validation.